Applied Track Model of Progress

 - Meet with committee members occasionally to inform them of your progress/timing of completion

-- Write policy paper
+- Write thesis

 - After Adviser approves, submit draft to other committee members.
 Committee members need AT LEAST TWO weeks to review and consider the draft before presentation to the department